privaci/privaci.github.io/_posts/2018-03-14-5th_ci_symposium_accomodations.md

 <div class="alert alert-success" role="alert">
 <h4 class="alert-heading"></h4>
   <p>
-Participants are welcome to stay at the [Schulich School of Business Executive Learning Centre (ELC)](http://www.acc-schulichexecutiveconferencecentre.com/rooms.html) onsite accommodation.
+Participants are welcome to stay at the <a href src='http://www.acc-schulichexecutiveconferencecentre.com/rooms.html'>Schulich School of Business Executive Learning Centre (ELC)</a> onsite accommodation.
 </p>
 <p>
 A block of guestrooms has been set aside on a first-come, first-served basis for participants.
 Each delegate will be asked for period of stay, credit card information (credit number & expiry date), email add and phone number so we can provide the confirmation details.
 Please book your accoomodation as soon as possible.